 - (1) The charity and its property shall be managed and administered by a committee comprising the officers and other members elected in accordance with this constitution.
-The officers and other members of the committee shall be the trustees of the charity and in this constitution are together called 'the trustees'. - (2) The charity should have the following officers: - (a) a Chair, - (b) a Vice chair, - (c) a Secretary, and - (d) a Treasurer. and - (e) a Membership Secretary - (3) Every trustee must be a paid-up member of the charity. - (4) No one may be appointed a trustee if he or she would be disqualified from acting under the provisions of clause 19. - (5) The number of trustees shall be not less than 5 and not more than 15. - (6) Transitional arrangements for election or selection of trustees - Upon adoption of this constitution the charity will continue with the terms of membership for those trustees eligible to continue as trustees under the charity's previous constitution with the proviso that all and any transitional arrangements end before the third annual general meeting after this constitution is adopted. - (7) The maximum continuous period of service of any trustee shall be 9 years in any combination of roles. - (8) Officers shall serve for a period of 3 years and Committee members for a period of 1 year.
-Retiring Officers may stand for re-election for one further three year period, but must then stand down except that a retiring Vice-Chair may stand immediately for the post of Chair. - subject to the provisions in sections (7) of this clause
+The officers and other members of the committee shall be the trustees of the charity and in this constitution are together called 'the trustees'. - (2) The charity should have the following officers: - (a) a Chair, - (b) a Vice chair, - (c) a Secretary, and - (d) a Treasurer. - (3) Every trustee must be a paid-up member of the charity. - (4) No one may be appointed a trustee if he or she would be disqualified from acting under the provisions of clause 19. - (5) The number of trustees shall be not less than 5 and not more than 15. - (6) Transitional arrangements for election or selection of trustees. - Upon adoption of this constitution the charity will continue with the terms of membership for those trustees eligible to continue as trustees under the charity's previous constitution with the proviso that all and any transitional arrangements end before the third annual general meeting after this constitution is adopted. - (7) The maximum total period of service of any trustee shall be 9 years in any combination of roles whether or not the periods of service are contiguous. - (8) No-one may hold any specific officer position or be an ordinary (non-officer) trustee for a continuous period in excess of 3 years without an interval of at least 1 year between the periods of service. - (9) All trustees shall be elected annually but may be re-elected subject to the provisions in sections (7) to (8) of this clause. - (10) A trustee may not appoint anyone to act on his or her behalf at meetings of the trustees.